The time scale of redundancy between prosody and linguistic context: Results

 \section{Results}

-\cref{fig:average} displays the average mutual information (MI) across the 6 prosodic features tested here (pitch, ludness, duration, absolute prominence, relative prominence, pause), and \cref{fig:results} displays those results for each feature separately.
-See \cref{sec:unconditional} for the values of unconditional entropies that comprise those MIs.
-Our results' overall trend confirms \cref{hyp:past}, the long-scale past redundancy hypothesis.
-When averaged across all linguistic features, the mutual information between prosody and past linguistic context (first column in \cref{fig:average}) increases as a function of the number of words available, up to about 5-8 words, after which it plateaus.
-Our results also support \cref{hyp:future}, the short-scale future redundancy hypothesis.
-When averaged across all linguistic features, the mutual information between prosody and future linguistic context (first row in \cref{fig:average}) increases only up to about one or two words and then plateaus.
-Furthermore, the MI with the past is higher than the MI with the future, a trend that becomes larger for longer spans of words.
+We present our main results in \cref{fig:average,fig:results}.
+Namely, \cref{fig:average} displays the average mutual information (MI) across the 6 prosodic features tested here (pitch, loudness, duration, pause, absolute prominence, relative prominence), while \cref{fig:results} displays those results for each feature separately.
+See section \cref{sec:unconditional} for the values of the unconditional entropies comprising those MIs.

+The overall trend is consistent with the hypotheses outlines above.
+In line with the long-scale past redundancy hypothesis (\cref{hyp:past}), the mutual information between prosody (averaging across all prosodic features used here) and past context (first column in \cref{fig:average}) increases as a function of context length until up to about 5-8 words, at which point it plateaus.
+In line with the short-scale future redundancy hypothesis (\cref{hyp:future}), the \mi between prosody (averaging across all features) and future context (first row in \cref{fig:average}) increases only until up to one or two words and then plateaus.
+Furthermore, at context lengths above one word, the MI with the past context tends to be higher than the MI with the future context, with this trend becoming more pronounced at longer contexts.

-When examining the mutual information with linguistic contexts containing both past and future words (i.e., $n>0$ and $m>0$; the $n$-th column and $m$-th row in \cref{fig:average}), we observed interesting interactions.
-Specifically, a combination of about one word in the future and about 5-8 words in the past already contains most of the information about prosodic features.
+We also empirically explore other combination of past and future contexts (i.e., $n>0$ and $m>0$; the $n$-th column and $m$-th row in \cref{fig:average}).
+This analysis revealed that prosodic features at the current word are best predicted by a combination of 5-8 words in the past and about one word in the future.
 Notably, this $n,m$ combination led to higher mutual information than even other combinations with larger context (i.e., with $n',m'$, $n'\!\geq\! n$, and $m'\!\geq\! m$).
 While this is theoretically impossible (adding more context can never decrease mutual information), this is likely due to our models' training procedure not being able to ignore unhelpful contributions of long-scale contexts.